voborgus/lmru--tech/content/en/values/technology.md

 ### 3. Choice of technology should be aligned with [Technology Table](../../stack/).

 * Table is kept up-to-date by technology committee.
+* All movements in the table are  logged in decision records table.
 * We support iniciatives to try new technology or approach after notice of technology committee.

 #### Practices & rituals: